Q: Where do I find the MBDH Priority and Crosscutting Theme Areas?

 Q: When will proposers be notified of the review committee’s decision?

-We expect to notify applicants of acceptance or decline by August 5, 2021.
+We expect to notify applicants of acceptance or decline within 30 days of proposal submission.

 Q: What specifically am I awarded if my proposal is accepted?